truecms/design-system-components/CONTRIBUTING.md

 # Contributing to the Node 22 modernisation

 Thanks for helping keep the Australian Government Design System components alive.
-This fork modernises the tooling for Node.js 22, replaces the legacy Lerna/npm workflows with pnpm and Changesets, and republishes packages under the `@truecms` scope.
+The codebase now lives in the TrueCMS organisation so that support can continue for agencies and vendors that still depend on the legacy GOV.AU packages.
+This fork modernises the tooling for Node.js 22, replaces the legacy Lerna/npm workflows with pnpm and Changesets, and republishes packages under the `@truecms` scope while mirroring the old names for downstream consumers.
 The guidelines below describe how to prepare your environment, verify changes, and collaborate through GitHub.

 ## Before you start